 How Heat Pumps Work - Geographical Considerations

-For this reason air source heat pumps, which make up a vast majority of the units installed, are primarily installed in the Southern states regions of the US.
-It is also necessary to have some sort of back-up heating for two reasons.
-Most heat pumps come standard with back-up electric heating.
+For this reason, air source heat pumps, which make up a vast majority of the units installed, are primarily installed in the regions of the Southern state of the US.
+It is also necessary to have some sort of backup heating for two reasons.
+Most heat pumps come standard with backup electric heating.
 Some have gas or oil back-up heating called dual-fuel.
 This backup electric heating is used for the defrost cycle and when the temperature outside drops low enough for the unit to lose its effective heating ability.
-In the Northern climes the best types of Heat Pumps for heating are water source or geothermal systems.
+In the Northern climes, the best types of Heat Pumps for heating are water source or geothermal systems.
 Of course, the opposite would be true in the Southern Hemisphere.

 Air source heat pumps do not work well in the Northern climates.
 That is unless it is specially engineered for the colder weather.
 There is a manufacturer that engineers an air source heatpump specifically for the Northern climes.
 The make a heat pump that can still provide a heating source in colder temperatures.
 Colder temperatures where the conventional air source heat pump does not work well in the colder temperatures.
 Unless you have the water source or geothermal heat pump system or a specially engineered low-temperature air source system the typical convention air source heat pump will not work well in colder temperatures.
 Temperatures where the average temperature drops well below 35 degrees Fahrenheit for most of the winter.